Rendering, lights and materials

 You can switch between these modes in the scene editor, the sequence editor, and the player/rendering views.
-In other words, you can see the scenes, the sequences or you entire movie in either one of these modes.
+In other words, you can view the scenes, the sequences or your entire movie in either one of these modes.

-Preview: the preview mode use the same kind of technology than the technology used in most if not all real-time rendering engines, including or especially video game engines.
-This preview mode has the advantage to be the fastest possible way by which GPUs can render 3D scenes today.
-However, it is not easy in this mode to simulate lighting or rendering effects that contribute to the feeling of photo-realism (such as depth of field, motion blur, reflections, soft shadows, subsurface scattering, etc.).
+Preview mode uses rasterisation - the same kind of technology found in most, if not all, real-time rendering engines.
+This is the fastest possible way that GPUs can render 3D scenes today.
+The draw back is that it’s not easy to simulate lighting or rendering effects that contribute to the feeling of photo-realism (such as depth of field, motion blur, reflections, soft shadows, subsurface scattering, etc.).
 For this reason, preview mode is ideal for blocking scenes (a process called layout in animation), animation, lighting, camera or shading adjustments, or previewing shots with real-time framerates (above or equal to 30 fps).

 If photo-realism is important and speed is not critical, then high quality mode offers a suitable built-in solution.
-It is built upon a technique called ray-tracing which is slower than the preview mode but produces images of professional film quality.
+It uses a technique called ray-tracing, which is slower than preview mode, but produces images of professional film quality.
 As this technology progresses, we shall get real-time ray-tracing on highly complex scenes in the foreseeable future.

 If you want to use the high quality rendering mode you will need an Nvidia RTX compatible GPU.
 Nvidia GPUs from the current generation, whether from the consumer (GeForce) line or the professional (Quadro) line support RTX in some form.